Comfort Your Gassy Baby

 Swallowing air and passing gas is common in infancy.
-But excessive intestinal gas can make a young baby miserable.
+However, excessive intestinal gas can make a young baby miserable.
 A mother of one of my gassy little patients describes these bloated episodes:

 - If breastfeeding, be sure baby’s lips form a good seal far back on the areola.

 - If bottle feeding, be sure baby’s lips are positioned on the wide base of the nipple, not just on the tip.

 - Tilt the bottle at a thirty-to-forty-degree angle while feeding so that air rises to the bottom of the bottle, or try collapsible formula bags.